In this article, we are going to look at exercising dogs with pancreatitis.

 Check out Youtube for some yoga exercises for your dog.

 Dance – Dancing is a great way to improve muscle tone, balance and burn calories for humans and the same applies to dogs.
 Of course, this isn’t Strictly Come Dancing.
 It’s more a series of tricks set to music, but it’s a great way to have fun while working out and improving fitness.

 Walking – (calories used approx 240 per hour) It’s no secret that dogs love going on walks and the sight of the leash will have many dogs tails wagging with joy.
-A daily stroll will keep both you and your dog fit and healthy – it’s a win-win!
+Daily dog walk exercise will keep both you and your dog fit and healthy – it’s a win-win!